Who is Monté Morris?

 High school career

-He was regarded as a prodigy, an exceptional point guard, and one of the best in the USA, even as a high schooler.
-He was ranked in the Top 100 players in 2013.
+Morris is regarded as a prodigy, an exceptional point guard, and one of the best in the USA, even as a high schooler and was ranked in the Top 100 players in 2013.

 He led Flint Beecher to four semi-finals and won back-to-back Class C Michigan state titles in 2012 and 2013.
 Morris averaged 18.1 points, 6.6 assists, and 5.9 rebounds as a sophomore in 2011 to earn his first Class C state player of the year award, which was his first of three.

-Morris also won Michigan’s Mr. Basketball award in 2013 and the all-state selection three times as well.
+Morris also won Michigan’s Mr. Basketball award in 2013 and the all-state selection three times.

 It is to be noted that despite his excellent performance, he wasn’t so easily sought-after by Michigan State.
 So he instead turned his attention to the state of Iowa.